 Biebersteinia odora is quite common in Ladakh, here photographed on the Stakspi La Pass (4970 m).
 (Photo copyright © by Kaj Halberg)

 Many species of the genus Saussurea, of the huge composite family (Asteraceae), are adapted to the cold and dry conditions on the Tibetan Plateau.
-In addition to the two species presented below, Saussurea gossypiphora is dealt with elsewhere on this website, see Plants: Mountain plants – Himalayan flora.
+In addition to the two species presented below, Saussurea gossypiphora is dealt with on the page Plants – Mountain plants: Himalayan flora.

 Saussurea gnaphalodes, growing in a compact cushion of Thylacospermum caespitosum (see above), beneath the Kongmaru La Pass, Markha Valley, Ladakh.
 (Photo copyright © by Kaj Halberg)